FARMFIRST LEGISLATIVE AND REGULATORY PRIORITY ISSUES

 As processors are faced with questions on animal welfare by consumers and retailers, the industry created a united national program known as Farmers Assuring Responsible Management (FARM).
 Since the FARM program was first introduced, it has continued to evolve to meet the demands of food companies and suppliers while bridging the gap between consumers and farmers.

-FarmFirst serves as a voice for farmers as changes and new requirements are being considered for the program, with a FarmFirst dairy farmer member serving on the National Animal Health & Well-Being Committee.
-Additionally, FarmFirst continues to advocate for increased representation of farmers to serve on the evaluation committee.
+FarmFirst serves as a voice for farmers as changes and new requirements are being considered for the program, with a FarmFirst dairy farmer member serving on the FARM National Animal Health & Well-Being Committee.
+Additionally, FarmFirst continues to advocate for increased representation of farmers to serve on various FARM committees.

 Ag labor reform continues to be a prominent issue for U.S. dairy farmers.
-Dairy farmers and the employees who keep their farms running 24/7, 365 days a year saw major progress on agricultural labor reform in April 2021 when the House of Representatives again passed the Farm Workforce Modernization Act, the only piece of ag labor legislation to pass that chamber in the past 36 years.
+Dairy farmers and the employees who keep their farms running 24/7, 365 days a year saw progress on agricultural labor reform in 2022 when the House of Representatives passed the Farm Workforce Modernization Act.

-This major milestone was achieved with a bipartisan vote and backed by a coalition spanning across agriculture.
-The legislation, most importantly, protects current workers and allows dairy farms to participate in the H-2A visa program that allows for a legal, temporary immigrant workforce, thereby securing the steady, adequately-sized pool of legal employees needed to support our industry.
-While passage in the House is a great accomplishment, Senate approval of a similar bill and bipartisan support is needed.
+The bill was backed by a coalition spanning across agriculture.
+The legislation, most importantly, protects current workers and allows dairy farms to participate in the H-2A visa program that allows for a legal, temporary immigrant workforce, thereby securing the steady, adequately sized pool of legal employees needed to support our industry.
+While passage in the House was a great accomplishment, the Senate was unable to reach consensus and approve a similar bill.

 FarmFirst recognizes the need in agriculture to have a stable and legal supply of workers and supports federal legislation that provides comprehensive ag labor reform that includes securing our borders.
-FarmFirst will remain engaged on advocating for ag labor reform that the industry can move forward with their day-to-day operations knowing that long-term policies are in place.
+FarmFirst will remain engaged in advocating for ag labor reform that the industry can move forward with knowing that long-term policies are in place.